FTL-Hyperspace/FTL-Hyperspace/BUILDING.WINDOWS.md

 5. Copy the DLL to your FTL installation directory.
 The DLL is needed to run Hyperspace.

 ### Installing Boost
-Download and extract the Boost library (currently it needs to be placed directly in C:, so C:\boost).
-Version 1.70 is known to work.
+Download Boost version 1.70 and extract the Boost library to your preferred directory.

-(TODO: Change the Boost path to use an environment variable like with FTL and Lua)

 ### Installing SWIG 4
 Download and extract swigwin-4.0.2.
 Then add it to your PATH (either in CodeBlocks or system-wide).